Chief Executive Officer

 Paul Baldwin, a Franco-British industrial pharmacist, is a specialist in pharmaceutical formulation and the management of R&D projects.

-He has eighteen years of experience in the pharmaceutical industry:
+He has twenty years of experience in the pharmaceutical industry:

 From 2016 to 2018, Dr. Paul Baldwin was Interim Chief Pharmacist (Qualified Person) at MSD Animal Health Innovation in Beaucouzé, FR, one of the American group's three pharmaceutical Animal Health R&D sites worldwide.
 Within the same group he spent ten years as an R&D Project Manager.
 In this position, he was responsible for leading international and multidisciplinary research teams in the pharmaceutical, preclinical and clinical development of new veterinary drugs.
 He was involved in or led the registration of four new drugs, and wrote, reviewed or verified more than ten EU / US registration dossiers.
 Dr. Paul Baldwin was also a galenist for Intervet Pharma R&D for seven years, where he was involved in the formulation, development and registration of several drugs, including sterile drugs.
 Dr. Baldwin has a strong knowledge of quality assurance systems (Good Manufacturing, Laboratory and Clinical Practicies), regulatory texts (European and American Pharmacopoeias) and pharmaceutical guidelines from the EMA and FDA.